pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/ObservationBackport.md

 ## Overview

-With version 1.6<!--TODO:Update version--> of the Composable Architecture we have introduced support for Swift 5.9's observation tools, _and_ we have backported those tools to work in iOS 13 and later.
+With version 1.7 of the Composable Architecture we have introduced support for Swift 5.9's observation tools, _and_ we have backported those tools to work in iOS 13 and later.
 Using the observation tools in pre-iOS 17 does require a few additional steps and there are some gotchas to be aware of.